mpalash/aliakbarmehta/_pages/cv.md

 ## Current Projects

-Outsider at Work
+Outsiders at Work (www.outsidersatwork.wordpress.com)

-256 Million Colours of Violence
+256 Million Colours of Violence (www.256millioncoloursofviolence.com)

-WAR • ROOM • ECHO – Regarding the Pain of Other Cyborgs
+WAR • ROOM • ECHO :: Regarding the Pain of Other Cyborgs

-Contemporary Ruins of Kruunuvuori – The Perfect Ghosts of Helsinki
+Contemporary Ruins of Kruunuvuori: The Perfect Ghosts of Helsinki

 Cyber Archive: Being and Doing Knowledge

+New Frontiers: Critical inquiries for archives as Artistic Praxis

 \*